sharismlab/lang-detect/README.md

 ## Usage

-cd python
+cd to the project root

-python detect.py YOUR_SENTENCE_HERE
+bin/langdetect YOUR_SENTENCE_HERE